Our Jousters & Jousters in Training

 Master of Ceremonies

 The Voice, or M.C.
-Squire, as she is known, has been announcing for STALC ever since 2000, when she was given the opportunity to speak (or, as she puts it “Was handed a costume and a microphone.”) at The Soldiers of the Two Millennia show at the Museum of the Regiments.
-Dale is a keen trivia buff, and knows a lot more than she tells about the riders and the horses.
+Squire, as she is known, first announced for STALC in 2002, when she was given the opportunity to speak (or, as she puts it “Was handed a costume and a microphone.”) at The Soldiers of the Two Millennia show at the Museum of the Regiments.
+Joining full time in 2006, Dale is a keen trivia buff, and knows a lot more than she tells about the riders and the horses.

-Lois is a games rider and a member of STALC, as well as a founding member of the Left Coast Lancers.
-Lois is also a gifted artist, sculptor and costume maker.
-She is a costumer for both humans and equines.
+Lois is a judge, as well as a founding member of the Left Coast Lancers.
+Also a gifted artist, sculptor and costume maker, she is STALC's costumer for both humans and equines.